antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 ## Non-trivial workflow

-In this section we generate and demonstrates data wrangling steps that clean, mutate, filter, group, and summarize a given dataset.
+In this section we generate and demonstrate data wrangling steps that clean, mutate, filter, group, and summarize a given dataset.

 ### Code generation